 - Connect with Alumni: Use the LinkedIn Alumni tool to search for connections in particular fields, positions, and geographical locations.
 If you're interested in exploring a few different industries, searching for alumni can be an excellent way to identify contacts for informational interviews.
-This tip sheet provides a brief overview of the tool.

 - Explore Jobs: Use the Job Search tool to harness the power of your network.
 LinkedIn can give you an edge in your job search and allow you to identify people you know at a company.

 - Compare Salaries: The new LinkedIn Salary tool allows you to explore salary range by position, industry, and geographic location.
 This resource comes in handy when exploring potential careers or when negotiating your salary.

 Research and Reach Out: Utilize personal social media to research employers and organizations of interest to better prepare for developing application materials, preparing for interviews, and more.

 - Facebook - Join groups of interest, "like" employers and their career pages (if available), and apply to jobs through the "Explore" feature